A Skydiver’s Travel Guide to Illinois

 Things to do After Your Skydive

 Skydive Midwest has the distinct advantage of being located halfway between Milwaukee and Chicago.
 As the closest Chicagoland skydiving center in the Midwest, we are the only dropzone that offers skydiving views of Chicago, Lake Michigan and Milwaukee.
 While we are technically located in Southeastern Wisconsin, a huge portion of our customers come to skydive from the greater Chicagoland area.
-After taking in breathtaking views as you skydive Chicago, we have a couple of recommendations for additional stops to consider on your way home.
+If you are making the drive you might as well make a day of it!
+A skydiver's travel guide to Illinois has some great recommended stops on your way home after taking in breathtaking views as you skydive Chicago.

 Temple Lipizzans (Old Mill Creek, Illinois)

 Temple Lipizzans is one of the most amazing equestrian shows you will ever see.
 They have been in operation for more than 60 years and performing for the public since 1982.
 It’s an incredible display of athleticism and training on the part of both horses and riders.
 They offer tickets for afternoon and evening shows with a stable tour afterwards so you can meet the horses!

 Van Patten Woods at Sterling Lake Forest Preserve (Wadsworth, Illinois)

 Enjoy a beautiful hike through 975 acres of oak lined trails around Sterling Lake Forest Preserve.
 Or bring along a canoe or kayak to go for a paddle and do some fishing after your jump.
 There’s even a model aircraft field for aspiring aviators.

 The Tropics at North Point Marina (Winthrop Harbor, IL)